SrishtiTurki/Discord-Rag-Chatbot/README.md

 * Ensure **Google Gemini API** key is valid and has access to the chosen model.
 * Works best with **PDFs containing text**, not scanned images.

----

-Do you want me to do that version too?